eegsynth/eegsynth/doc/doepfer.md

 # Doepfer MIDI to CV/Gate interfaces

 Doepfer has a number of very similar MIDI to CV/Gate interfaces.
 The [MCV4](http://www.doepfer.de/mcv4.htm) is a stand-alone box.
 The [A-190-2](http://www.doepfer.de/a1902.htm) is the modular version of the MCV4.
 The [A-190-3](http://www.doepfer.de/a1903.htm) is similar to the A-190-2, but has an additional USB interface and a different behavior of the LED.
 The A-190-3 is the modular version of the [Dark Link](http://www.doepfer.de/Dark_Link_e.htm), which is the MIDI interface of the [Dark Energy](http://www.doepfer.de/Dark_Energy_II_e.htm).
-All of these interfaces are controlled in the same way and have the same core functionality.
+All of these interfaces are controlled in nearly the same way and have the same core functionality.

-## Output channels (from top to bottom)
+## Output channels for the A-190-3 (from top to bottom)

 ### Gate